 Best Travel Options When Attending An Oxford Scholastica Summer School

-You’ve booked an Oxford Scholastica Academy course in 2020, and you’re looking forward to the most memorable summer of your life.
+You’ve booked an Oxford Scholastica Academy course, and you’re looking forward to the most memorable summer of your life.
 Now it’s just a matter of travelling to Oxford, where you’ll get the chance to experience a city of great culture, architecture and history.

 But what are your best travel options for an international student wanting to visit Oxford University in the summer?
 Where are the nearest airports to Oxford University?
 What happens if you’re travelling alone to Oxford?
 Read on to find out about the best travel options to Oxford University and its surroundings.